 - a basic understanding of hormonal processes and influences in the body – from birth to senescence (thank you FSU College of Social Work), as well as the variations of hormones in times of varying forms of stress (illness, work, relationship, mental health, trauma, addictions, etc)

-- a working knowledge about chemical and psychological equivalence – such as testosterone as confidence and cortisol as doubt (thank you Dr. Cuddy), dopamine as motivation and oxytocin as love, serotonin in incessant thoughts and tryptophan and melatonin in sleep and relaxation.
+- a working knowledge about chemical and psychological equivalence – such as testosterone as confidence and cortisol as doubt (thank you Dr. Cuddy), dopamine as motivation (Dr. Hall and Dr. King) and oxytocin as love (the human genome project), serotonin in incessant thoughts (limercance and psychology today references) and tryptophan and melatonin in sleep and relaxation (Hall and others…).

 - a primitive understanding of how a happy brain and body work (thank you Dr. Brian King and Dr. Seligman) – via survey and brain scan research – where in science genetics are included in the emotional state by birth along with the impact of intentional activity (thought and action) with behavioral factors and steps as well.
 How can you help a person with a disordered brain get to having a working one, if you don’t have a primitive understanding of the science of happiness?
 This would be like taking your car to a mechanic and the mechanic saying we know what’s wrong, we know how it got messed up, but we don’t know how it was before it ever got damaged – so we’ll see you next week.

 - An understanding of how implicit bias works (thank you Dr. Jussim for highlighting the pros here) and its impact on clients and providers in the narratives used to effect care (and sadly often to elongate it).

 - An understanding of how psychosomaticism works, very basically, in that the misfiring of neurons into nerve endings may be a culprit, caught up in a perception that future happiness is not possible (thank you Dr. O’Sullivan).